dimfeld/website/posts/simple_state_machines.md

 status: Some CS/EE undergrad training, and I've implemented state matchines in various forms over the past couple of decades.
 ---

 State management is a perennial problem in computer programming.
-As code becomes more complex, it's easy to end up with a tangle of variables and a huge number of combinations of values, some valid and some not.
-This can lead to bugs where  State machines are one method of keeping a component's state manageable, which reduces bugs, enhances testability, and makes later modifications easier.
+Some code starts out with complex state requirements, while others begin as simple components and gradually grow more complex as features and requirements are placed on top of the original code.
+It's easy to end up with an unmanagable tangle of semi-correlated variables and a lot of code that makes sure to do the right thing when those variables are in a particular permutation.
+I've experienced this many times myself, adding additional variables to track whether a particular aspect of a component is open or closed, focused or not, updating or waiting for input, and so on.

+Without a disciplined approach to managing all this, you can end up with messy code full of edge cases and complications.
+Updating code like this after months of not looking at it becomes a strenuous mental exercise, as you try to remember what you were thinking when you wrote a particular `if` clause or wrote a comment that must have made sense 6 months ago but now has lost all context.
+And that's even assuming it was your code in the first place and there's something to actually remember.

+Clearly, the ad hoc method of adding state to components has problems.
+More structured systems can reduce bugs, enhance testability, and make later modifications easier.
+State machines are one way to do this.

-In this series of articles, I'll start by building a simple state machine from scratch, and progressively introduce more features and ways to deal with state changes.
-Later in the series I'll cover the popular [XState](https://xstate.js.org/) library as well, which provides a lot of niceties for more complex implementations.
+In this series of articles, I'll start by converting a small component to use a state machine, and progressively introduce more features and ways to deal with state changes.
+Later in the series I'll cover the popular [XState](https://xstate.js.org/) library as well, which provides a lot of nice features for more complex implementations.

-So let's start with a simple example.
-I have recently been writing a small [Electron application for trimming video files](https://github.com/dimfeld/video-trimmer-gui).
+So let's start with an especially simple example.
+I have been writing a small [Electron application for trimming video files](https://github.com/dimfeld/video-trimmer-gui).
 One part of this application is a dialog box that tracks the progress of a video encoding task.
 The dialog shows the progress of the video encoding, handles errors, and allows cancelling the process.
 Its state could be modeled with a few different boolean variables and some event handlers.

-The code samples here use [Svelte](https://svelte.dev) and skip some boilerplate and other mundane details, but the syntax should be readily familiar even if you haven't worked with it before.
+> The code samples here use [Svelte](https://svelte.dev) and skip some boilerplate and other mundane details, but the syntax should be readily familiar even if you haven't worked with it before.

+# A Bunch of Booleans

 One obvious way to represent the data involved in the dialog is by adding some event handlers on the encoder, and keeping track of what has happened so far.